ccsssccc/TotemAPI/readme.md

 I added a Querry-Chat-to-PDF bot so you can play with the data from the ingestor.
 Enojoy! 🥹

+### to run:

+1. Change path to your file path in ingestor.py
+2. run: pipenv shell
+3. run: python ingestor.py
+4. after ingestion is complete run: python totem.py to try the chatbot with your data

 ### 1. Building a Text Ingestor